-Michael S. Schmidt is a National Security Reporter for The Times who covers national security and federal investigations.
+Michael S. Schmidt is a Washington correspondent for The Times who covers national security and federal investigations.
 He was part of two teams that won Pulitzer Prizes in 2018 — one for reporting on workplace sexual harassment issues and the other for coverage of President Donald Trump and his campaign’s ties to Russia.

 For the past year, Michael’s coverage has focused on Robert S. Mueller III's investigation into Mr. Trump's campaign and whether the president obstructed justice.